 In this article I am sharing the experience of being stuck out of my body in a state of near-consistent numbness for nearly a decade.
-This was a result of several traumatic childhood experiences followed by a period of drug and substance abuse.
+This was a result of several traumatic experiences followed by a period of drug and substance abuse.
 Emotional, physical and psychological stress caused me to dissociate and leave my body to escape the pain.
 This state of dissociation became permanent until I embarked on a long journey of spiritual healing to become embodied using numerous exercises I learned through ayahuasca and my teacher Silvia Polivoy at the Spirit Vine ayahuasca retreat center in Brazil.

 I entered the world of drugs at the age of 16 as a way to numb the pain and stress and to stay in a state where everything was apparently peaceful.
 A drug overdose put me into the state of permanent dissociation from reality, something that in psychology is termed as depersonalization-derealization or DPDR for short.
 I only heard this term a year back, almost 12 years after I entered in this state.
-My life was a nightmare, only I had no idea that it was.
+My life was a nightmare, only I had no idea how or why.
 I eventually became so disconnected from my emotions and body that I couldn’t even tell that everything was out of order.

 The Persistent Experience of Disconnection